CraigKelly/feedshepherd/README.md

 # feedshepherd

-Help for aggregatig and annotating RSS feeds
+Help for aggregating and annotating RSS feeds